Helping Our Community Work Together

 - Keep the main roads clear for emergency vehicles

 - Clear subdivisions streets (especially the naturally problematic cul-de-sac)

 - Supplement state and county maintained routes

-- Work around residents that leave cars on streets or throw snow onto the streets is an issue of public safety, contributes to unnecessary delays and costs to all taxpayers.
-(These are violations of local ordinances)
+- Work around residents that leave cars on streets or throw snow onto the streets, which is an issue of public safety, and contributes to unnecessary delays and costs to all taxpayers.
+(These are violations of local code).

 - Minimize overtime and overworking of our public workers and equipment (which is complicated by prolonged snow fall, drifting snow, and sub -zero temperatures).

 When the snow does come, please allow for extra drive time.
 Clear all snow from your vehicle including headlights and tail lights.
 Give plow operators plenty of room to do their job for you.
 Don't try to race a plow or make quick moves to "get away."
 Cars are not always visible and big trucks cannot always stop quickly to respond to sudden moves by cars.
 Please be smart and safe this winter.